Archana-100/Laptop-Price-Prediction-/README.md

-# Price Prediction model for Laptop
+# Predictive model for Laptop price